 For example, suppose you want to classify a tumor as benign or malignant, based on uniformity of cell size, clump thickness, mitosis, etc. You have 699 example cases for which you have 9 items of data and the correct classification as benign or malignant.

 As with function fitting, there are two ways to solve this problem:

 It is generally best to start with the GUI, and then to use the GUI to automatically generate command-line scripts.
 Before using either method, the first step is to define the problem by selecting a data set.
 The next section describes the data format.

-One approach can be used when there are only two classes; you set each scalar target value to either 1 or 0, indicating which class the corresponding input belongs to.
+When there are only two classes; you set each scalar target value to either 0 or 1, indicating which class the corresponding input belongs to.
 For instance, you can define the two-class exclusive-or classification problem as follows:

-Target vectors have N elements, where for each target vector, one element is 1 and the others are 0.
-This defines a problem where inputs are to be classified into N different classes.
+When inputs are to be classified into N different classes, the target vectors have N elements.
+For each target vector, one element is 1 and the others are 0.
 For example, the following lines show how to define a classification problem that divides the corners of a 5-by-5-by-5 cube into three classes:

 The origin (the first input vector) in one class